 Our primary aim is to promote and deliver treatment, training, research and education associated with the use of hyperbaric oxygen therapy (HBO or HBOT) to emergency and elective patients.
 We are a Category 1 facility and house 1 Krug chamber, 2 Comex and 1 Monoplace.

 We also support the diving, marine and offshore communities by providing hyperbaric and medical treatment, on-call advice, medical training and occupational medicals through our trading subsidiary, DDRC Professional Services Ltd and we can also offer Companies our Diving Emergency Medical Advice Scheme.

-Our two not-for-profit subsidiaries, DDRC Professional Services Ltd. and DDRC Wound Care Ltd. gift any income generated to DDRC Healthcare to support our charitable work.
+Our two not-for-profit subsidiaries, DDRC Professional Services Ltd. and DDRC Medical Services Ltd. gift any income generated to DDRC Healthcare to support our charitable work.

 Our core activities are: